mschlenker/checkmk-snippets/mkp/hellobakery/README.md

 to showcase how plugins can access the bakery API for easier distribution of agent checks and their configuration.

-Enterprise Edition only!
+Only for Checkmk Enterprise Editions!

 ## Contents

-A Python script for the agent side that outputs "hello_bakery" and a random number between 0.0 and 100.0, the CheckMK side sends WARN and CRIT when thresholds of 80.0 or 90.0 are reached (so expect a notification roughly every 5 minutes.
+A Python script for the agent side that outputs "hello_bakery" and a random number between 0.0 and 100.0.
+The Checkmk side changes the service
+status to WARN and CRIT when thresholds of 80.0 or 90.0 are reached (so expect such a service status roughly every 5 minutes).

-Additionally the user name read from the JSON config is printed out.
+Additionally the user name read from the JSON configuration is printed out.

 ```
 <<<hello_bakery>>>